 A high quality strategy, a strong industrial investment through which state of the art winemaking technologies are implemented, allow Juanico to develop unique wines.

-LAST 2 CASES OF THIS VINTAGE
+LAST 2 bottles OF THIS VINTAGE

 This is an exciting new grape variety made by crossing Cabernet Sauvignon and Grenache.

 Oak aged for 3 months.
 Deep red colour.

 On the nose it shows notes of red berries, mint and eucalyptus.
 On the palate is velvety initially, intensifies mid-palate and leads to a long finish.

 Pork and mushrooms dishes would suit this wine particularly well.Learn More

 A luscious wine with intense purple colour and violet tones.